aberke/check-list/README.md

 		- example use: ```{{ 'SAVE' | translate: 'uppercase' }}```
 	- TranslateService does the actual work of translations
 		- utilized by filter and controllers
+		- interfaces with the language blueprint

+- language package is a Flask blueprint
-- User's last language is stored server-side in session
+	- User's last language is stored in session
+	- Constructs map of translations from Google Doc spreadsheet

 Domain Name Configuration